rangle/ngCourse2/handout/07-pipes.md

 # Part 7: Pipes #

-In Angular 2 along with new component architecture we have a new way of filtering data pipes which replace filters from Angular 1.x.
+In Angular 2 along with a new component architecture we have a new way of filtering data pipes which replace filters from Angular 1.x.
 Most of the filters from Angular 1.x are carried over to pipes and there are some additions to that as well.

 ## Using Pipes ##

 Like filters pipes also take data as input and transforms it to desired output.
-Basic example of using pipes is shown below.
+A basic example of using pipes is shown below.

 ```javascript
 import {Component} from 'angular2/core'